The Sacred Embrace

 It appears that this "man" Jacob fought was something a great deal more than that, as the name given to the place becomes a testimony that he saw God face to face during this encounter.
 A explanation of this wrestle is explained thus:

-This could also be appropriately understood as a sacred embrace.
-“When one considers that the word conventionally translated as ‘wrestled’ (yē’āvēq) can just as well mean ‘embrace’ and that it was in this ritual embrace that Jacob received a new name and the bestowal of priestly and kingly power at sunrise (KJV Genesis 32:24 - 30 [Genesis 9:44]), the parallel to the Egyptian coronation embrace becomes at once apparent.”
+A sacred embrace.
+“When one considers that the word conventionally translated as ‘wrestled’ (yē’āvēq) can just as well mean ‘embrace’ and that it was in this ritual embrace that Jacob received a new name and the bestowal of priestly and kingly power at sunrise [see Genesis 9:44], the parallel to the Egyptian coronation embrace becomes at once apparent.”
 Hugh Nibley, T&C Glossary: Jacob's wrestle with the Angel

-Returning to Waynaboozhoo's own battle in The Mishomis Book, here are some of the significant words the father says to his son at its conclusion:
+Returning to Waynaboozhoo's own battle in The Mishomis Book, this is also described in the words of a physical struggle, a fight that "overturned the Earth and laid everything flat...
+The fight may have raged four days or four years."
+Here are some of the significant words the father says to his son at its conclusion:

 "Between your mother in the East and myself in the West, all life from beginning to end is placed.
 My son, you are the connection between birth and death."